veilchen-web/veilchen/docs/api.rst

    :members:

 The following two classes can be raised as an exception.
-The most noticeable difference is that bottle invokes error handlers for :class:`HTTPError`, but not for :class:`HTTPResponse` or other response types.
+The most noticeable difference is that veilchen invokes error handlers for :class:`HTTPError`, but not for :class:`HTTPResponse` or other response types.

 .. autoexception:: HTTPResponse
    :members: